 WHY CHOOSE A PARTICULAR LAWYER?
 We are in an age of specialization.
 To keep up to date on all areas of the law is impossible.
-We are only plaintiff trial lawyers.
+We are only plaintiffs trial lawyers.
 We can help with these kinds of things:

 - Car crashes